 5. Recombination facilitates selection

-Sex and recombination are among the most striking features of the living world, and play a crucial role in allowing the evolution of complex adaptation.
+Sex and recombination are among the most striking features of the living world, and they play a crucial role in allowing the evolution of complex adaptation.
 The sharing of genomes through the sexual union of different individuals requires elaborate behavioral and physiological adaptations.
 At the molecular level, the alignment of two DNA double-helices, followed by their precise cutting and rejoining, is an extraordinary feat.
-Sex and recombination have diverse - and often surprising--evolutionary consequences: distinct sexes, elaborate mating displays, selfish genetic elements, and so on.
-Indeed, a substantial fraction of molecular evolution--as measured by the rate of protein evolution--is driven by sex.
-For example, the most striking changes along the lineage leading from our common ancestor with chimpanzees is in genes expressed in the testis, that presumably influence sexual selection between sperm.
-Although sex and its consequences are most obvious amongst eukaryotes, whose genes regularly pass through meiosis, sex is also important--and perhaps, essential--for bacteria and archaea, which often adapt to new environments (and to antibiotics) by bringing in genes from other lineages (chapter XX).
-The evolution of sex itself is dealt with in another chapter (chapter III.10).
-Here, I focus on the molecular mechanism of recombination, its effects on the composition of a population, and its interaction with other evolutionary processes-- especially, with selection.
+Sex and recombination have diverse—and often surprising—evolutionary consequences: distinct sexes, elaborate mating displays, selfish genetic elements, and so on.
+Indeed, a substantial fraction of molecular evolution—as measured by the rate of protein evolution—is driven by sex.
+For example, the most striking changes along the lineage leading from our common ancestor with chimpanzees are in genes expressed in the testis, presumably influencing sexual selection between sperm.
+Although sex and its consequences are most obvious among eukaryotes, whose genes regularly pass through meiosis, sex is also important—and perhaps, essential—for bacteria and archaea, which often adapt to new environments (and to antibiotics) by bringing in genes from other lineages.
+The evolution of sex itself is discussed in another chapter (see chapter III.9 {AU: ? please check this as chapter numbers and titles have changed}).
+Here, I focus on the molecular mechanism of recombination, its effects on the composition of a population, and its interaction with other evolutionary processes—especially, with selection.

 Glossary